 The beauty of Cash Flow Mapping is in its simplicity.
 When you remove complexity, you can communicate in simplicity, and you can make a difference in people's lives.

-The best way to evaluate Cash Flow Mapping is to register for a free trial and see for yourself.
+The best way to evaluate Cash Flow Mapping is to register for our webinar and see for yourself.
 If you do that, I think you will like what you see.
 Thanks for your time!